CBC-UCONN/RNA-seq-with-reference-genome-and-annotation/README.md

 #SBATCH -e %x_%j.err
 ```

 Before beginning, you need to understand a few aspects of the Xanadu server.
 When first logging into Xanadu from your local terminal, you will be connected to a **submit node**.
 The submit node is meant to serve as an **interface** for users, and under no circumstances should you use it to do serious computation.
-If you do, the system administrators may kill your job, causing you to lose your work, and then send you a mean e-mail about it.
+If you do, the system administrators may kill your job and send you a mean e-mail about it.
+This may cause you to lose work, and worse, feel badly about yourself.
 On the submit node you may manage and inspect files, write and edit scripts, and do other very light duty work.
 To analyze data, you need to request access to one or more **compute nodes** through SLURM.
 This tutorial will not teach you how to configure the SLURM header.
 Therefore, before moving on, it would be helpful to read and master the topics covered in the [Xanadu tutorial](https://bioinformatics.uconn.edu/resources-and-events/tutorials-2/xanadu/) and our [guide to resource requests](https://github.com/CBC-UCONN/CBC_Docs/wiki/Requesting-resource-allocations-in-SLURM).

 ## 2. Accessing the Data using SRA-Toolkit